vinayshroff/vinayshroff/README.md

-### Hi there , I'm Vinay!👋
+### Hi there, I'm Vinay!👋

 <strong>👨‍💻About me</strong>

-- 🔭 I’m currently working on Mahalaxmi Jwellers
+- 🔭 I’m currently working on Mahalaxmi Jewelers
 - 🌱 I’m currently C++/Python
-- 🤔 I’m looking for getting in touch with respected sundar pichhai
+- 🤔 I’m looking for getting in touch with respected Sundar Pichai
 - 💬 Ask me about C++/Python.
-- 📫 How to reach me: mail:vinayshroff4@gmail.com .
+- 📫 How to reach me: mail:vinayshroff4@gmail.com.
 - 😄 Pronouns: Hi/hII.
 <br>